LaunchCodeEducation/linux/content/configurations/virtualbox/mac-instructions/index.md

 ![running-package-scripts](pictures/running-package-scripts.png?classes=border&height=650px)

 {{% notice note %}}
 In the picture below you will notice that there has been a System Extension Updated.
 This may pop up at a different time during your installation process.
-You can click the open security preferences button and we will continue with those instructions later in this walkthrough.
+You can click the `Open Security Preferences Button` and we will continue with those instructions later in this walkthrough.
 {{% /notice %}}